Tennessee and the Volkswagen Diesel Settlement

 - Programs or actions to increase public exposure or access to ZEVs without requiring the consumer to purchase or lease a ZEV at full market value, such as car sharing services or ride hailing services.

 On April 9, 2017, Electrify America published the National ZEV Investment Plan: Cycle 1, which runs through June 2019.
-On February 4, 2019, Electrify America published the Nation ZEV Investment Plan: Cycle 2, which runs from July 2019 through December 2021.
+On February 4, 2019, Electrify America published the National ZEV Investment Plan: Cycle 2, which runs from July 2019 through December 2021.
 EPA reviewed and approved both plans prior to publication.

 TDEC has submitted feedback to Electrify America for the Cycle 1, Cycle 2, and Cycle 3 solicitations for public comment, proposals, and recommendations.
 The State will continue to coordinate and engage with the company in an effort to spur investment by Electrify America in Tennessee.